Diana Ross: 1970–1980: Solo career and films

-In 1977, Motown had acquired the film rights to the Broadway play The Wiz, an African-American reinterpretation of L. Frank Baum's The Wonderful Wizard of Oz.
+Around this period, Motown had acquired the film rights to the Broadway play The Wiz, an African-American reinterpretation of L. Frank Baum's The Wonderful Wizard of Oz.
 The film initially was to include the stage actors who had performed on the play, but producer Rob Cohen could not garner the interest of any major Hollywood film studios.
-It was not until Ross convinced Cohen to cast her (instead of Stephanie Mills, who portrayed Dorothy on Broadway) as Dorothy that Universal Pictures agreed to finance the production.
+It was not until Ross convinced Cohen to cast her as Dorothy that Universal Pictures agreed to finance the production.

 This casting decision led to a change in the film's script, in which Dorothy went from a schoolgirl to a schoolteacher.
 The role of the Scarecrow, also performed by someone else onstage, was eventually given to Ross's former Motown labelmate, Michael Jackson.
-Ross and Jackson had a modest dance hit with their recording for the film of "Ease on Down the Road".
-Their second duet, actually as part of the ensemble of The Wiz, "Brand New Day", found some success overseas.
+The Ross-Jackson duet of "Ease on Down the Road" won the duo a Grammy nomination.

 The film adaptation of The Wiz had been a $24 million production, but upon its October 1978 release, it earned only $21,049,053 at the box office.
 Though pre-release television broadcast rights had been sold to CBS for over $10 million, the film produced a net loss of $10.4 million for Motown and Universal.
 At the time, it was the most expensive film musical ever made.
-The film's failure ended Ross's short career on the big screen and contributed to the Hollywood studios' reluctance to produce the all-black film projects which had become popular during the blaxploitation era of the early to mid-1970s for several years.
+The film's failure ended Ross's short career in the big screen and contributed to the Hollywood studios' reluctance to produce the all-black film projects which had become popular during the blaxploitation era of the early to mid-1970s for several years.

-In 1979, Ross released The Boss, continuing her popularity with dance audiences, as the title song became a number-one dance single.
+Ross released her tenth studio album, The Boss, in 1979.
+The Ashford & Simpson-produced album was her biggest success in three years and resulted in her very first gold-certified album.
+The title song was her first top 20 pop hit since "Love Hangover" and also topped the dance charts.
 On July 16, 1979, Ross guest-hosted an episode of Johnny Carson's The Tonight Show, featuring Lynda Carter, George Carlin, and Muhammad Ali as guests.
 Later that year, Ross hosted the HBO special, Standing Room Only, filmed at Caesars Palace's Circus Maximus Theater in Las Vegas, Nevada, during her "Tour '79" concert tour.
 This concert special is noted for its opening, during which Ross literally makes her entrance through a movie screen.
-In November of that year, Ross performed The Boss album's title track as a featured artist during the Macy's Thanksgiving Day Parade, in New York City.
+In November of that year, Ross performed "The Boss" as a featured artist during the Macy's Thanksgiving Day Parade, in New York City.